BPitts8019/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+>Sessions provide a way to preserve data across requests.
+They are commonly
+>used to preserve authentication information, so a user doesn't need to
+>enter their login credentials every time they click a URL.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+>Bcrypt is a tool that helps us hash passwords.
+A hash of a
+>password is created, then a hash of hash is created, and so on.
+The result
+>is a hash with a time component.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+>The time component mentioned in the previous answer will deter
+>would-be-no-good-doers from creating tables of password hashes.
+The tables
+>typlically need to be very large, and by slowing the hashing process, an
+>attack will simply decided it's not worth the time.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+>1.
+Header
+>2.
+Payload
+>3.
+Signature

 ## Minimum Viable Product